felixlinker/diem-requirements/draft-linker-diem-requirements.md

 ## Undetectable Validation

-Emblem issuers MUST NOT be able to detect whether someone is requesting or validating emblems issued by them.
+Bearers MUST NOT be able to detect whether someone is requesting or validating emblems issued for them.

 ## Visual